 While comedy is completely subjective, there are a few obvious techniques that might help.

 Timing is everything.
-The way a comedian delivers the punch line, or how actors deliver their lines, can affect the way the audience responds.
+The way a comedian delivers the punch line (or pun in simpler terms), or how actors deliver their lines, can affect the way the audience responds.
 Just one small pause can really enhance a joke.
 Good timing builds anticipation and then delivers.

 In this clip, pay attention to the pause before Derek delivers his reaction.
 The bit would be less funny if there was no pause, or if the pause was twice as long.

 What’s expected to happen, happens.
 We see it coming.
 And it’s still funny.
 Austin Powers goes to drink some coffee, but we know it’s not coffee at all.
 We think he’s going to drink the human feces, and he sure does.
 Comedy can also be gross.
 But the techniques apply just the same.

 Conversely, great comedy also catches us off guard — it’s unexpected.
 This is especially hilarious when whatever happens is completely random.